 - 1. Select the task to which you want to remove a resource. - 2.
-Click on the "Entry-Info-Inspector" 1 and choose the "Resource Assignments" pane. - 3.
-Select the resource you want to remove. - 4.
-Click on the "-" button to remove the resource.
+Click on the "Resources" inspector. - 3.
+In the upper part of the inspector, click on the resource you want to remove. - 4.
+Click on the "-" button in the lower part of the "Resources" inspector to remove the resource.